billhu888/demo_repo/README.md

 Because my job is fully remote when I want to see my old home and cuz my parents still live there I go back to stay with my parents cuz then I get to relive the simple days and nostalgia of my youth.

-I do not stay too long as my parents still need to have their own time and all that s
+I do not stay too long as my parents still need to have their own time and all that

+I view my childhood town as a place to live if you just want to live simple with a slow pace of life